Earthquake, Canterbury, NZ. Photo credit: Martin Luff

-The Tribulation Period is designated to exercise God’s indignation towards the nation of Israel, not for the trying of the Church.
+The Tribulation period is designated to exercise God’s indignation towards the nation of Israel, it is not meant not for trying the Church.
 The 7 year Tribulation period is the same as the seventieth week prophesied by Daniel (Dan 9:24).
 It is a 7 year period of trouble for the nation of Israel, not a time for trying the Church.
 Jeremiah calls the Tribulation “the time of Jacob’s trouble” not the time of the Church’s trouble.
-The Tribulation period is primarily designed for Israel’s chastisement.
+The seven year long Tribulation period is designated for Israel’s chastisement.

 Jer 30:7 Alas! for that day is great, so that none is like it: it is even the time of Jacob’s trouble; but he shall be saved out of it.

-In 1 Thessalonians below the dead in Christ are raised from the grave.
+In 1 Thessalonians below, the dead in Christ are raised from the dead.
 Those “in Christ” are Church age believers.
 They are “caught up” or taken by force up into the sky.
 The gathering of Jews will happen differently as we will see.
-Please read my commentary titled “The Rapture Day!” in my book “God’s Great Expectations”.
+Please read my commentary titled “The Rapture Day!”

 1Th 4:16 For the Lord himself shall descend from heaven with a shout, with the voice of the archangel, and with the trump of God: and the dead in Christ shall rise first: 17 Then we which are alive and remain shall be caught up together with them in the clouds, to meet the Lord in the air: and so shall we ever be with the Lord.

+The gathering of Jewish believers will happen differently.
 Below, the elect are God’s chosen people (Deu 7:6).
-They are the people of Israel.
+They are the people of Israel that have been scattered throughout the world by every past world empire.
 The people of Israel will be raised from the dead at the end of the Tribulation period.
 They won’t be taken into the sky.
 They will walk back to the land of Israel on foot.

 Matthew 24:31 And he shall send his angels with a great sound of a trumpet, and they shall gather together his elect from the four winds, from one end of heaven to the other.